remote-mob/mob-tools/moby/README.md

 It is enough to have a Python script that continuously synchronizes the local repo (automates the git pull, add, commit and push commands) and writes timer messages on terminal when it is time to switch driver.

-Each mob member needs to start the script at the beginning of a session, but that it all.
+ > Usage: Each mob member needs to start the script at the beginning of a session.
+That is all.

 In case a driver session takes more than 6 minutes, it is a matter of stopping the script locally for the mob members, and re-start the script.